 Taxonomy, identification, habits and economic importance of local animals, with emphasis on vertebrates.
-One lecture and two laboratory hours.
+Four laboratory hours.
 Fee, \$1.50.

 Biology 347.
 (Formerly Biology 47.)
 Embryology.
 Four hours.
-Prerequisite: Biology 342.

 Detailed study of the embryology of the starfish, frog, and chicken, with some consideration of mammalian embryology.
 Two lecture and four laboratory hours.
 Fee, \$1.50.